 Any accounts attached to an Online Banking platform will be closed and you’ll lose the ability to view your statements online.

-If you need these statements in the future, you can request them at any point.
-We can only provide statements five years prior to the date requested.

-SECTION 5 - Authorisation
+SECTION 7 - Authorisation

-Please close the account(s) detailed above.
+Please close the accounts detailed above.

 1) I/We confirm that all the above details are correct.

-2) I/We confirm that the balance on the account(s) is not in a debit position.
+2) I/We understand that any account with a debit balance will not be closed until the balance has been cleared.

-3) I/We authorise that the account(s) may be closed and balances transferred as instructed.
+3) I/We authorise that the accounts may be closed and balances transferred as instructed.

-4) I/We confirm that this instruction has been signed in accordance with signing instructions e.g. aligned to the business mandate where applicable, for the account(s) listed in this instruction.
-If the information provided on this form doesn’t match the signing instructions or mandate, this will cause a delay to your request being processed.
+4) I/We understand if this instruction has not been signed in accordance with the signing rules (business mandate where applicable), for these accounts, this will result in a delay to the closure.

-Please sign in accordance with the signing instructions and/or account mandate.